-Before you buy a Tesla of any description we thought we'd cover a few basics on owning an EV and the way Tesla do things.
+Before you buy a Tesla of any description, we thought we'd cover a few basics on owning an EV and the way Tesla do things.
 The ownership experience of a Tesla is likely to be very different to what you are used to, something that you must understand before taking the plunge as failing to do so may result in either a euphoric experience or the biggest mistake you may ever make.

 Owning a Tesla is a different experience.
 By far the most noticeable thing about the car is how the driving experience is different to cars you will have driven before.
 Some of the technology is similar to that of other cars, like doors unlocking automatically, but it's been taken to another level.
 You walk up, the door handles present themselves, on some cars the doors even open automatically for you, you get in, you put it in drive, you move away.
 No ignition, no "on" switch, no handbrake, no noise.
 And then the driving is just so smooth and responsive.
 Floor it, and the horizon approaches very quickly.

-UK car drivers are now in a very favourable market for pure EC cars.
+Most countries offer EV buyers some incentives.
+In the UK car drivers are now in a very favourable market for pure EC cars.
 The key points being:

 UK VED is now also zero for all pure electric cars.
 The ULEV grant though has been removed for cars retailing at over £50 before options, so only the two entry level Model 3 cars quality.

 But fuel costs are otherwise cheap, and 3-5p a mile fuel costs are easily achievable when charging at home.
 Its more expensive if you use a public charger that requires payment, although many still don't charge, especially destination chargers.
 Public charging can however work out as high as 25p a mile although the proportion of your driving at this rate if you can charge at home is likely to be small.